Akhil-peram/winclean/README.md

 - Dry-run mode to preview what would be deleted
 - Verbose mode to log every file as it is processed
 - Human-readable size totals (B / KB / MB / GB)
+- Show processes based on Memory and CPU usage
+- Can kill processes with elevated privileges

 ## Build